 You can choose to submit a one-time payment or set up recurring payments.
-You MUST either call Customer Service each time you want to make a payment, or you can log on to InTouch for Members, our secure website for members at Medicare.PacificSource. com.
-InTouch gives you 24-hour access to pay your premium online and set up recurring payments.
-We accept VISA, Master Card, or Discover.
+You MUST either call Customer Service each time you want to make a payment, or you can log on to InTouch for Members, our secure website for members at Medicare.PacificSource.com.
+InTouch gives you 24-hour access to pay your penalty online and set up recurring payments.
+We accept VISA, Master Card, and Discover.

-Option 4: You can have the plan premium taken out of your Railroad Retirement Board
+Option 4: You can have the plan penalty taken out of your Railroad Retirement Board

-You can have the plan premium taken out of your monthly Railroad Retirement Board check.
-Contact Customer Service for more information on how to pay your plan premium this way.
+You can have the penalty taken out of your monthly Railroad Retirement Board check.
+Contact Customer Service for more information on how to pay your penalty this way.
 We will be happy to help you set this up.
 (Phone numbers for Customer Service are printed on the back cover of this document.)